FREQUENTLY ASKED QUESTIONS

 Is air conditioning included with the trailer?

-The trailer will normally include a roof mounted air conditioning unit that is ducted into each of the separate rooms.
+The trailers will normally include a roof mounted air conditioning unit that is ducted into each of the separate rooms.
 The air conditioning is powered with 110v and operated with a wall mounted thermostat.
 The thermostat is normally located at eye level and may include a locked cover over the controls.
 The desired temperature can be set with this wall thermostat and may also control a gas heater if installed.
 (If electric heaters are installed in the trailer they will be controlled with separate thermostats.)

-Does the command trailer have brakes?
+Frequently Asked Question -Does the command trailer have brakes?

 Yes, and it is very important to understand how to use the brakes.
 Your electric trailer brakes on your command trailer are basically the same as the brakes in your tow vehicle.
 Hydraulic pressure is used to expand the brake shoes in your tow vehicle, while an electric circuit is used to perform the same function on your Command Trailer.
 This electric circuit uses a combination of electromagnets and the rotation of the brake drum to accomplish the movement of brake shoes against the drum.